roderickmackenzie/matlab_robot_buggy/WS1/worksheet_1.md

 Section 9: Starting your robot buggy report
 -------------------------------------------
-The buggy building activity will be examined though a report, the focus on the report will be your ability to write MATLAB code, and to answer the questions posed during the report.
+The buggy building activity will be examined though both a short report and through the code you write during the activity.
+All your code should be submitted in a zip file as usual, and your report should be placed in the zip file as a pdf.
 Your report should contain:
 * A cover page, with your name, e-mail address and student ID.
-* One section for each work sheet you do.
+* One section for each worksheet you do.
 * Each section should contain the answers to each question posed during the work sheets.
 * Each diagram/figure should have a figure number and a caption.